-Mr. Speaker, whilst I was there, I had to endure my own 14-day period where I was in isolation hence my empathy to people who have to undergo that experience.
-Many constituents kept expressing their joy in seeing their MLA but, I will have stories to present later on, as I was given messages to relay.
-I could not turn them down; therefore I will pass along their messages at that junction.
+Mr. Speaker, I had to endure my own 14-day isolation period.
+While I was there, many constituents kept expressing their joy in seeing their MLA, but I will have stories to present later on, as I was given messages to relay from people staying at the isolation hub.
+I could not turn them down, so I will pass along their messages.

-There were many Inuit turned off by the meal choices, primarily due to the lack of choices of meat as Inuit grew up subsisting on meat, mostly marine mammal meat and the diet enforced in southern locales focuses on agrarian meals.

-This impacts the people sent down for medical reasons as most of the food served is just thrown in the garbage.
-This act of throwing away edible foods is antithesis to older Inuit who have experienced starvation and hunger, so this ought not to be even an issue.
-Inuit going to medical establishments ought not to be forced to experience that.
+There were many Inuit turned off by the meal choices, primarily due to the lack of choices of meat.
+As Inuit, we have a unique diet consisting of different kinds of meat.
+Almost all the food that is served ends up in the garbage.
+The act of throwing away edible foods is antithesis to older Inuit.
+Inuit on medical travel ought not to be forced to experience that.